sirajulsalekin/Early-Response-Index-ERI-/README.md

 %%%%%%%% Early Response Index: A Statistic to Discover Potential Early Stage Disease Biomarkers  %%%%%%%%

-This code implements the ERI algorithm as described in "Early Response Index: A Statistic to Discover Potential Early Stage Disease Biomarkers" by S Salekin et al.
+This code implements the Early Response Index algorithm.
+The algorithm discovers potential biomarkers during early stage of disease.

 To run the code, open main.m in Matlab, load your gene/protein expression dataset as F x N matrix where F and N corresponds to number of features and number of samples respectively.
 Assign loaded dataset to the variable named 'Data' and also provide the number of samples in each class.